 Remove a and b from abc to get c.

-We had to delete characters to make both strings anagrams.
+characters have to be deleted to make both strings anagrams.